-The Peña Encina Property is comprised of one exploration permit that expired on April 18, 2015 but is renewable for an additional three year term.
-This Property is located in La Codesera District in Spain.
-The Company has not applied for a renewal of this property and for this reason has written down the full value of the property as at March 31, 2015.
+The Peña Encina Property is comprised of one exploration permit that expired on April 18, 2015.
+The Company has not applied for a renewal of this property and has formally removed it from its portfolio of mineral properties.
+For this reason it has written down the full value of the property as at March 31, 2015.